SLKone/SLKone.github.io/_case-studies/Implementing-Adaptive-Insights-for-Streamlined-Reporting-100M-Software-As-A-Service.md

 ---
 layout: case-study
-title:  "Implementing Adaptive Insights for Streamlined Reporting $200M Software As A Service"
+title:  "Implementing Adaptive Insights for Streamlined Reporting $100M Software-As-A-Service (SaaS) Company"
 industries: [Software-and-Tech]
 services-performed: [Business-Requirements, Reporting-and-Analytics-Approach-and-Design, Financial-Planning-and-Analysis]
 intro: SLKone reigned in an off-track software implementation to ensure that business requirements were met appropriately without incurring more cost; all while working harmoniously with a perturbed implementation vendor